A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Survival framework

 It is important to note that when computing period estimates, some of the data will be subject to left-truncation.
-In general, left-truncation, also known as late entry, occurs if survival time is less than left-truncation time and thus no information is available on the subject.
-If not dealt with, left-truncation can induce selection bias.
-In our applications, left-truncation occurs when an individual is not at risk of dying in a specific age band, within a specific time period because they die before the period begins.
+In general, left-truncation, also known as late entry, occurs if an individual is not at risk of experiencing the event prior to a certain left-truncation time.
+If not dealt with, left-truncation can induce selection bias, as individuals who experience the event prior to left-truncation time would inherently not be included in the data.
+In our applications, left-truncation occurs when an individual is not at risk of dying in a specific age band, within a specific time period because they are \textit{older} than that specific age band before the period begins.
 Truncation accounts for the potential bias that would be introduced into our estimate from the individuals who were born in the earlier cohorts, yet died before our time period of interest.
-As an example, in Figure \ref{fig:period_vs_cohort} (right panel), all individuals born at the beginning of the year 2000 would be subject to left-truncation at age 4 when computing their contribution to the period U5MR estimate for 2004.
+As an example, in Figure \ref{fig:period_vs_cohort} (right panel), all individuals born at the beginning of the year 2000 \textit{who are still alive by 2004} would be subject to left-truncation at age 4 when computing their contribution to the period U5MR estimate for 2004.
 If we compute the period estimate of ${}_{60}q_{0, 2004}$ using five, discrete values, ${}_{12}q_{48,2004}$, ${}_{12}q_{36,2004}$, ${}_{12}q_{24,2004}$, ${}_{12}q_{12,2004}$, ${}_{12}q_{0, 2004}$, for each cohort born in 2000 through 2004, respectively, left-truncation is dealt with implicitly through the conditional probability structure of ${}_nq_x$, as we will see in the discrete hazards approach \citep{allison2014event, mercer2015space} described in Section \ref{sec:discretehaz}.
+This accounts for the artificially smaller risk set that each individual contributes to the period estimate, based on the age at which they enter a given period.

 If we are interested in obtaining estimates of U5MR for multiple periods across time, this truncation structure can be incorporated into a model by treating period as a time-varying covariate.
 This is done implicitly in a discrete hazards approach, but can be done explicitly in the pseudo-likelihood approach we propose that allows us to use continuous survival models for age.
 The discretely-categorized variable, period, is treated as a covariate that changes \textit{through} time, and is simply an indicator for which synthetic cohort we are considering.